Elegance at Every Setting: My Six Favorite Flatware Designs

 Designed during the height of the Memphis movement

-Why I Love It: Ettore Sottsass’s flatware is as much a design statement as it is a dining tool.
-With sculptural forms, unexpected proportions, and playful geometry, it exemplifies the spirit of the Memphis Group—a radical departure from functionalist restraint.
-These pieces don’t just accompany a meal; they start conversations.
+Why I Love It: Ettore Sottsass’s flatware is both a design statement and a practical dining tool.
+With sculptural forms, unexpected proportions, and playful geometry, it embodies the spirit of the Memphis Group.
+This flatware is a radical departure from functionalist restraint.
+These pieces do not just accompany a meal; they start conversations.

-Ideal For: Eclectic interiors, collectors of postmodern design, or those who believe dining should be as expressive as any art form.
+Ideal For: Ideal for eclectic interiors, collectors of postmodern design, or those who believe dining should be as expressive as any art form.

 4. Conca Flatware by Gio Ponti (1951)